toluwalojurotimiayeni/alx-low_level_programming/0x01-variables_if_else_while/README.md

-A script that prints all possible different combinations of three digits
+A script that prints all possible combinations of two two-digit numbers